 We seek to

-- Maintain and increase the social, economic, and environmental benefits that improved water quality and quantity provide.
+- Increase the social, economic, health, and environmental benefits of improved water quality in a just and equitable way.

 Extension provides the bridge between applied research and the people, organizations, and communities who use that research to enhance decision-making.
 At the North Central Region Water Network, we work to strengthen that bridge by: